AndrewFreemantle/fatlemon.co.uk/_posts/2011/2011-11-05-wtv-automatic-date-based-version-numbering-for-net-with-whentheversion.md

 </ol>

-If you get stuck, pop open a Command Prompt and run `WTV.exe` without any parameters for usage instructions, or paste your full command line to see  any helpful error messages:
+If you get stuck, pop open a Command Prompt and run `wtv` without any parameters for usage instructions, or paste your full command line to see  any helpful error messages:

 ![WTV: Command prompt usage]({{ site.imageurl }}2011/WTV-Date-Version-Command-Prompt-Usage.png)